 MRT Range and Life Time: We are in the process of prototyping MRTs.
 Our initial MRT prototypes are designed to operate at a 0dBm power level.
 A jewellery store is an inherently low scattering environment with very little clutter as the merchandise is displayed for easy viewing.
-Even very conservative measurements made by [26] suggests that a 0dBm transmission can be heard at least 10dB above the noise floor up to an average distance of 100m.
-0dBm power can be delivered by a 5 percent efficient general purpose transceiver like [27] by drawing 20mW from the battery.
-A transmission burst of $100\mu$ secs causes the radio to draw an average power of $2\mu W$ or $0.6\mu A$ from a 3V coin cell.
-A traditional low power microcontroller [28] uses 0.6 mA with a 1 MHz clock.
-Hence with a transmission burst of $100\mu$ secs, average current drawn falls to $0.06\mu$ amps.
+Even very conservative measurements made by [15] suggests that a 0dBm transmission can be heard at least 10dB above the noise floor up to an average distance of 100m.
+0dBm power can be delivered by a 5 percent efficient general purpose transceiver like [16] by drawing 20mW from the battery.
+A transmission burst of 100μ secs causes the radio to draw an average power of $2\mu W$ or $0.6\mu A$ from a 3V coin cell.
+A traditional low power microcontroller [17] uses 0.6 mA with a 1 MHz clock.
+Hence with a transmission burst of 100μ secs, average current drawn falls to 0.06μ amps.
 If we run the controller longer for additional processing, the consumption is still going to be negligible compared to the radio.
 A custom chip will bring this power down even more.
-A commercially available thin lithium battery source [29] can provide 6mAh at 3v for a $3cm^2$ size.
-With the power drain dominated by the radio, a very conservative battery life estimate can be given at $10^4$ hours or 416 days.
+A commercially available thin lithium battery source [18] can provide 6mAh at 3v for a $3cm^2$ size.
+With the power drain dominated by the radio, a very conservative battery life estimate can be given at 10^4 hours or 416 days.
 It is important to note that this value is an absolute lower bound on the lifetime since it takes into account the radio inefficiencies and considers the use of a very general purpose (non-optimal for our application) microprocessor and radio.

-Tag Localization And System Wide Detection: A handoff takes place when a tag moves from the reading range of one reader to the range of another.
-Each reader has a set of tag ID's associated with it which are stored in its ID-table.
+Tag Localization And System Wide Detection: Each reader has a set of tag ID's associated with it which are stored in its ID-table.
 Note that a tag ID is to be seen by more than one reader (by ensuring proper basestation density during deployment).
-Each reader is responsible for checking the presence of all the tags described in its ID-table.
-All the readers are connected to a switch via an ethernet backbone.
+Each reader is responsible for checking the presence of all the tags described in its IDtable.
 The server runs an enterprise-wide application that collects information from all the readers.
 The application populates a list of tags, their locations (based on the readers which see them), and a time stamp of the last reported presence from a reader.
-The absence of a tag from a basestation's environment causes a local event which requests the application running on the server to look for the tag's presence in the readers that are at most $\epsilon$ hops away. $\epsilon$ is dependent on the time required to reliably detect a tag at each basestation, maximum velocity of the tag in the environment, and the distance between the basestations in the grid.
-For example, if there is a limitation that the MRT must be carried by a human then [30] gives the maximum speed at which the MRT may move (approximately 10m/sec).
-Consider a realistic deployment in a room with the distance between basestations as 5m and minimum detection time per basestation as 5 seconds, $\epsilon$ may be estimated as 6 hops.
-This will effectively cause the absence of a tag from a basestation to trigger a search in an approximate perimeter of 30 meters.
-A flooding based approach to look for the missing tag may not be good because the combined movement of a group of tags from the reading range of a basestation may cause too much information transfer on the ethernet backbone which may produce a performance degradation.
+The absence of a tag from a basestation's environment causes a local event which requests the application running on the server to look for the tag's presence in the readers that are at most ε hops away. ε is dependent on the time required to reliably detect a tag at each basestation, maximum velocity of the tag in the environment, and the distance between the basestations in the grid.
+For example, if there is a limitation that the MRT must be carried by a human then [19] gives the maximum speed at which the MRT may move (approximately 10m/sec).
+Consider, the distance between basestations as 5m and minimum detection time per basestation as 5 seconds, ε may be estimated as 6 hops (an approximate perimeter of 30m).
+A flooding based approach may prove to be an overkill with group movements of tags.